-In this section, we will introduce a new fast parallel triangulation algorithm in $E^2$ and $E^3$ .
-The main idea of this algorithm is to divide all input points into several subsets, perform a triangulation in each of them and then join them together.
+In this section, we will introduce a new fast parallel triangulation algorithm in E^2 and E^3 .
+The main idea of this algorithm is to divide all input points into several subsets, perform a triangulation on each subset of them and then join them together.